Weixin3416/PPOL563/README.md

 ### _Social Activities_

 <p align="center"><iframe seamless frameborder="0" src="https://public.tableau.com/views/PPOL563_Project_final_version/Dashboard5?:language=en&:embed=yes&:display_count=yes&:showVizHome=no" width = '900' height = '570' scrolling='No'></iframe></p>

+This interacitve visualization has pointed out an alarming fact that over one-third of the elderly people in China may be socially isolated (they rarely participate in any social acivities).
+And a large group of people aged over 50 need to take care of other people (their spouses or children in most cases).
+This could also have a negative impact on mental health for the elderly people.

 ### _Other Physical Problems: Hearing, Eyesight and Body Pain_